Treatment for Oropharyngeal Cancer: Investigating Ways to Do Less Harm

 One lesson from that experience, said Dr. Fakhry: “Don’t assume the outcome of a clinical trial.”

-But there is some hopeful news on the treatment deintensification front as well, although it has come from smaller trials that were not randomized.
+But there is some hopeful news on the treatment deintensification front as well, although some has come from smaller trials that were not randomized.

 Several trials have also tested deintensification approaches involving robotic surgery.
-In a trial called ECOG 3311, led by Dr. Ferris, all trial participants initially underwent TORS.
-The intensity of any additional treatment they received was based on factors—such as size of the original tumor or extent of cancer in neck lymph nodes—that have been shown to predict whether the cancer is likely to spread or return.
+In a trial called ECOG 3311, led by Dr. Ferris, all 359 trial participants initially underwent TORS.
+The intensity of any additional treatment they received was based on factors—such as size of the original tumor or extent of cancer in neck lymph nodes (which is determined during surgery)—that have been shown to predict the risk that cancer will spread or return.

 Overall, about 70% of patients in the trial got less intensive treatment (e.g., lower doses of radiation or no chemotherapy) than the usual standard.
-At 2 years after surgery, nearly all patients in the trial were alive without any evidence that their cancer had returned.
+At 2 years after surgery, according to data published in October 2021, nearly all patients in the trial were alive without any evidence that their cancer had returned.

 A consistent theme in clinical trials of deintensified therapy for early-stage HPV-positive oropharyngeal cancer is the introduction of immunotherapy.
 That’s not surprising, Dr. Fakhry explained.
 Several immune checkpoint inhibitors are already approved to treat people with advanced forms of certain head and neck cancers, and other types of immunotherapy drugs have also shown promise for HPV-related cancers.